Agherasmit12/Waste-Management-System/README.md

 # Waste Management System
 This is a PHP Project entitled Garbage Collection Management System.
 This system manages the records and client payment of a Garbage Collector Company/Business.
 The system has 2 types of users which are the Administrator and the Collector.
 The system can help a certain company or business to manage garbage collection in smart cities.
 This project generates also reports such as the Payment Collection Report and many more.

-This Garbage Collection Management System is a web-based software that was written using PHP, MySQL Database, HTML, CSS, JavaScript, Bootstrap, and some other plugins/libraries.
+This Waste Management System is a web-based software that was written using PHP, MySQL Database, HTML, CSS, JavaScript, Bootstrap, and some other plugins/libraries.
 It stores the list of the company's clients and records of waste collections.
 This will help the garbage collector business to automate their records and payment management.

 # Features
 Admin Side